loopstick/Mechatronics-CCA-Spring-2018/README.md

 	  - [Using a Transistor to Control Hight Current Loads: ITP @ NYU](http://itp.nyu.edu/physcomp/labs/motors-and-transistors/using-a-transistor-to-control-high-current-loads-with-an-arduino/)
 	  - How to Select the Right Motor: [Sparkfun Tutorial](https://learn.sparkfun.com/tutorials/motors-and-selecting-the-right-one)

-      - Capacitors if necessary
 	- Begin thinking about a motorized contraption with simple user interaction functionality
 	- you may either add a motor and sensors to last week's assignment or build a new one
 	- making the connection to a motor shaft can be challenging!
+Plan ahead, if you can!

 ### Week 3: Friday, February 2, 2018
 - Lecture/Demonstration